 So the answer to my question, “What would you do if this was your child and he/she has more than one autoantibody plus a first degree relative?” came back unanimously about supplementation with DHA, Vit D, green tea, nicotinamide, and a multi-vitamin with zinc.
 They all said they would try it – back then, the Resolvin research had not yet been described.

 He stayed on the cocktail and remained negative until 5/2010.
 About age 14, he thought he knew EVERYTHING and started “pocketing” the supplements.
 After skipping the DHA, he became autoantibody positive again, and was convinced to go back on the “cocktail”.
 That worked for a few years, and then he went away to college and chose to skip again.
 This led to another scare with autoantibody positivity.
 He went back on the DHA and reversed again, and didn’t have any more autoantibodies for many years.
-He is now 28 and went off the cocktail again last year.
+At age 28 and went off the cocktail.
 He thought the risk was gone and also started on a diet for his heavy weight lifting competitions that was very high in n-6 (lots of bacon).
-Now he is positive for one of the newly defined autoantibodies (ZnT8).
-So…the journey continues.
+He then tested positive for one of the newly defined autoantibodies (ZnT8).
+So…the journey continued.
 He agreed to go back on fish oil (he started taking Carlson’s “The Very Best” lemon flavored – but now he is taking OmegaRx2 from Dr. Sears’ Zone web site).
 He stores it in the freezer and says it tastes fine.
-Personally, I take DHA-900 capsules which I get at WalMart.
-They contain the vegan algal oil that was used in our Nutritional Intervention to Prevent (NIP) study.
-This is also found in “Expecta”, but the cost is much better for the DHA-900 at WalMart.
-The key is to really look at dosing.
-I have friends who think they are getting a great deal with capsules that have 1000 grams, but if you actually read the label, only 120 of that is DHA.
-The rest is just caloric.
-I pray he will continue and there will be another reversal.
-I am thankful for the delay – the important thing is that he was 11 at the start of this journey and is now 28 without T1D.
-He watches his brother with T1D bravely deal with his daily routine, and you would think this would incent him to stay on the DHA.
+Personally, I take DHA-450 capsules I order from Walmart.
+Anyway, good news again – his ZNT8 autoantibody reversed!
+This roller coaster of watching him go up and down has correlated with HIS choice of whether or not to take supplements.
+He was told he would become diabetic when he was 11 within “months”, and he just turned 30!
+So 19 years later, I am glad that he has been willing to give it a try.

 My daughter has never been autoantibody positive, even though she has the highest risk profile (identical to her diabetic brother).
 I bring this up because a child at high risk without autoantibodies may benefit too.
 With her, we tried DHA plus vaccination for chicken pox and BCG.
 Who knows what worked – but she has made it to age 22 without autoantibodies.